Weyl's tile argument: The argument

+Responses

 In response, Kris McDaniel has argued the Weyl tile argument depends on accepting a "size thesis" which posits that the distance between two points is given by the number of tiles between the two points.
 However, as McDaniel points out, the size thesis is not accepted for continuous spaces.
 Thus, we might have reason not to accept the size thesis for discrete spaces.